 We walk into the park and quickly locate some shade under a gum tree on the manicured green grass.
-I have barely placed our picnic basket on the ground before Lewis is climbing the stairs of the recycled wood structure of the Aurther Fairall Playground.
+I have barely placed our picnic basket packed full of healthy and easy goodies on the ground before Lewis is climbing the stairs of the recycled wood structure of the Aurther Fairall Playground.

 He runs across the platforms finds the slide, slips down then locates a different set of stairs and climbs 2.5m up, he runs further away along more platforms, up and down various stairs to different levels.
 What a great place to play a good game of “Hide and Seek” or “Dungeons and Dragons”.